susanyang17/doc/dev-ref/Editing_Event.md

 # Editing Cell Events

-There are three editing events that keikai spreadsheet supports:
+There are three editing events that Keikai spreadsheet supports:

 ## onStartEditing